Golden brown and buttery, these roasted cornish game hens are stuffed with a flavorful wild rice stuffing for an elegant and impressive dinner.

 Meanwhile, for the stuffing, bring water to a boil in a medium saucepan.
 Stir in rice, bring to a boil, then reduce heat to low, cover and simmer until rice is cooked and fluffy, about 40 minutes.

-Meanwhile, heat 2 tablespoons butter in a medium sauté pan over medium-high.
+Heat 2 tablespoons butter in a medium sauté pan over medium-high.
 Add shallots, carrot, and celery; season with ¼ teaspoon salt and a pinch pepper; cook until vegetables are softened and starting to brown, 6–8 minutes.
 Stir in sage and cook 1 minute.

 Add cooked rice, cherries, parsley and vinegar, reduce heat to low and cook until warmed through.
 Remove from heat and set aside (or refrigerate) until ready to stuff hens.